Can't Access Your Own Site? Read This Guide

 We explain this further in our blog post here.

 AntiBot System warning message, not blocked, still have access to your site admin.
 Important: Shield couldn't determine whether the NotBot JS was loading correctly on your site.
-Follow the guide outlined in this article here.
+Follow this guide here.
 This is a warning that the AntiBot detection Engine (ADE) doesn't work on your site.

 Bonus Tips